Team-Radiant/Radiant-Anime-Launcher/README.md

 - If the game doesn't launch it's most likely because it's not in the default installation location or you don't have it installed.

-- Ngl we put a lot of time and effort sl we hope you enjoy.
+- Ngl we put a lot of time and effort so we hope you enjoy.

 # Markdown files